EnderSpirit/enderbot-documentation/docs/structures.md

 # Structures

-Les structures sont directement reliées aux serveur.
-Un serveur est considéré comme une structure.
-Vous pouvez faire évoluer votre structure en fonction de votre activité sur EnderBot avec votre magie et vos invocations de cartes.
+The structures are directly connected to the servers.
+A server is considered a structure.
+You can evolve your structure based on your activity on EnderBot with your mana and card summons.

-Lorsque vous commencez à investir dans une structure, vous devez dépenser 100 000 points de magie au total ou 250 invocations de carte pour faire gagner un niveau à votre structure.
+When you start investing in a structure, you must spend 100,000 mana points in total or 250 card summons to level up your structure.

-Une action permet de vous donner des ressources sur le bot.
-Le nombre de ressources données tout dépend de la productivité du serveur.
-Plus la productivité sera haute, plus votre action vous donnera de ressources.
+An action gives you resources on the bot.
+The number of resources given all depends on the productivity of the server.
+The higher the productivity, the more resources your action will give you.

-La productivité du serveur est basée sur les données suivantes:
+Server productivity is based on the following data:
-- Le nombre total d' :endercoin: Endercoins investis sur la structure.
+- The total number of :endercoin: Endercoins invested on the structure.
-- Le nombre de membres présents sur la structure (les bots ne comptent pas).
+- The number of members present on the structure (bots do not count).
-- L'activité du serveur.
+- Server activity.
-- Le hasard.
+- Chance.
-- Autres facteurs que nous gardons secrets.
+- Other factors that we keep secret.

 :::info INFORMATION
-Les serveurs comptant de nombreux membres commencent avec un niveau légèrement supérieur.
+Servers with many members start at a slightly higher level.
 :::
-:::warning ATTENTION
+:::warning WARNING
-Plus votre structure augmente en niveaux, vous vous devrez dépenser de magie et faire des invocations de cartes pour faire évoluer cette dernière.
+The more your structure increases in levels, you will have to spend mana and summon cards to make it evolve.
 :::

-### Consulter les informations d'une structure (`>structure info`)
+### Consult information about a structure (`>structure info`)
-Lorsque vous effectuez la commande (`>structure info`), vous pouvez retrouver les informations principales sur cette dernière comme:
+When you perform the command (`>structure info`), you can find the main information about it like:
-- Le nom de la structure.
+- The name of the structure.
-- Le niveau de la structure.
+- The level of the structure.
-- Le nombre de membres de la structure.
+- The number of members of the structure.
-- La productivité de la structure.
+- The productivity of the structure.

-- Le nombre de shares total de la structure.
+- The total number of shares of the structure.
-- Le nombre de shares disponibles de la structure.
+- The number of shares available in the structure.
-- Le nombre de shares achetés de la structure.
+- The number of shares purchased from the structure.

-Plus-bas vous retrouvez d'autres informations complémentaires comme:
+Further down you will find other additional information such as:
-- Le détail du nombre de shares possédés par chaque membre.
+- Details of the number of shares owned by each member.
-- La contribution de chaque joueur sur la structure (ressources collectées et invocations faites).
+- The contribution of each player to the structure (resources collected and summons made).

-Enfin, tout en bas vous pouvez retrouver l'avancée avant de faire gagner la structure en niveaux:
+Finally, at the very bottom you can find the progress before gaining the structure in levels:
-- Le nombre de magie dépensée avant l'objectif.
+- The number of mana spent before the objective.
-- Le nombre d'invocation faites avant l'objectif.
+- The number of summons made before the objective.

 ![structures_info.png](/img/commands_example/structures_info.png)

-### Acheter des shares (`>str buy`)
+### Buy shares (`>str buy`)
-Les shares sont un peu comme des actions à la bourse.
-Plus votre structure gagne en niveaux, plus il y aura des shares de disponibles.
+Shares are a bit like shares on the stock market.
+The more levels your structure gains, the more shares there will be available.

-Vous pouvez alors acheter des shares sur la structure pour 100 :endercoin: Enderdoins avec la commande (`>str buy`).
+You can then buy shares on the structure for 100 :endercoin: Enderdoins with the command (`>str buy`).

 ![structures_buy.png](/img/commands_example/structures_buy.png)

-:::tip ASTUCE
+:::tip TIP
-Pensez à collecter des ressources et à faire des invocations de cartes pour mettre vos actions à l'abris des autres joueurs qui seraient tentés de vous les voler.
+Remember to collect resources and summon cards to protect your actions from other players who would be tempted to steal them from you.
 :::
-:::warning ATTENTION
+:::warning WARNING
-Vous pouvez acheter des actions sur la même structure tous les 16 heures.
+You can buy shares on the same structure every 16 hours.
 :::

-### Revendre des shares (`>str sell`)
+### Resell shares (`>str sell`)
-Si vous souhaitez revendre vos actions pour diverses raisons, il vous suffit de faire la commande (`>str sell`).
+If you want to resell your shares for various reasons, simply make the command (`>str sell`).

 ![structures_sell.png](/img/commands_example/structures_sell.png)

 :::info INFORMATION
-Une fois que vous avez revendus vos actions, vous ne récupérez pas immédiatement vos :endercoin: Endercoins.
-Vous devez attendre qu'un autre joueur rachète vos actions pour les récupérer.
+Once you have sold your shares, you do not immediately get your :endercoin: Endercoins back.
+You must wait for another player to buy your shares to get them back.
 :::

-### Forcer les actions d'un autre joueur (`>str forcebuy`)
+### Force another player's actions (`>str forcebuy`)
-Si jamais il n'y a plus d'actions de disponibles sur le serveur, vous pouvez toujours forcer les actions des autres joueurs avec la commande `>str forcebuy`.
-Il faut cependant certains crytères pour forcer les actions des autres joueurs:
+If there are no more actions available on the server, you can always force the actions of other players with the `>str forcebuy` command.
+However, some criteria are required to force the actions of other players:
-- Avoir 2 fois plus de ressources produites que le joueur visé sur la structure.
+- Have twice as many resources produced as the targeted player on the structure.
-- Avoir 2 fois plus d'invocations ue le joueur visé sur la structure.
+- Have twice as many summons as the targeted player on the structure.

 ![structures_force.png](/img/commands_example/structures_force.png)

-### Réclamer vos actions (`>str dividends`)
+### Claim your shares (`>str dividends`)
-Pour réclamer vos actions sur une structure, il vous suffit de faire la commande `>str dividens`.
+To claim your shares on a structure, simply use the command `>str dividends`.

-Vous obtiendez alors les récompenses suivantes:
+You then get the following rewards:
-- :cardessence: Essence de cartes.
+- :cardessence: Card essence.
-- :mana: Magie.
+- :mana: Mana.
 - :endercoin: Endercoins.
 - :golem: Golems.

 ![structures_dividends.png](/img/commands_example/structures_dividends.png)

 :::info INFORMATION
-VOus pouvez consulter votre liste d'actions sur les différentes structures avec la commandes `>str `
+You can consult your list of actions on the different structures with the command `>str`.
 :::

-### Réclamer vos actions à distance (`>str dividends NomDeLaStructure`)
+### Claim your shares remotely (`>str dividends NomDeLaStructure`)
-Vous pouvez également réclamer vos récompenses de dividendes à distance si par exemple vous n'avez plus accès au serveur.
-Pour cela il suffit de faire la commande `>str dividends NomDeLaStructure`.
+You can also claim your dividend rewards remotely if for example you no longer have access to the server.
+To do this, simply issue the command `>str dividendsStructureName`.

 ![structures_div_away.png](/img/commands_example/structures_div_away.png)

-:::warning ATTENTION
+:::warning WARNING
-Même si vous pouvez réclamer vos actions à distance, vos actions peuvent toujours être forcés par d'autres joueurs.
+Even though you can claim your actions remotely, your actions can still be forced by other players except if your shares are protected.
 :::

-### Consulter vos actions sur les différents serveurs (`>str list`)
+### Consult your actions on the different servers (`>str list`)
-Vous pouvez consulter votre liste d'actions sur les différentes structures avec la commandes `>str `
+You can consult your list of actions on the different structures with the command `>str`.

-Vous pouvez alors retrouver plusieurs informations comme:
+You can then find several information such as:
-- La productivité du serveur.
+- Server productivity.
-- Le nombre d'actions que vous avez sur le serveur.
+- The number of shares you have on the server.
-- Le nom de la structure (serveur).
+- The name of the structure (server).
-- Si les dividendes sont prêtes à être réclamées ou non.
+- Whether dividends are ready to be claimed or not.

 ![structures_list.png](/img/commands_example/structures_list.png)

 :::info INFORMATION
-Vous pouvez réclamer les récompenses de vos actions sur les différentes structures une fois par semaine.
-La rénitialisation des récompenses s'effectue une fois par semaine le lundi à 2h.
+You can claim the rewards of your shares on the different structures once a week.
+Rewards are reset once a week on mondays at 2 a.m.
 :::

-### Activer la structure sur un serveur (`>str enable`)
+### Enable structure on a server (`>str enable`)
-Si vous souhaitez faire de votre serveur une structure évolutive il vous suffit de faire (`>str enable`) afin que la magie dépensée et les invocations de cartes soient comptabilisés pour faire évoluer la structure.
+If you want to make your server an evolving structure, you just need to do (`>str enable`) so that the mana spent and the invocations of cards are counted to evolve the structure.

-### Désactiver la structure sur un serveur (`>str disable`)
+### Disable the structure on a server (`>str disable`)
-Si vous le souhaitez désactiver la structure sur votre serveur il vous suffit de faire la commande `>str disable`.
-La magie dépensée ainsi que les invocations de cartes sur le serveur ne seront alors plus comptabilisés pour faire evoluer la structure.
+If you wish to disable the structure on your server, simply issue the command `>str disable`.
+The mana spent as well as the summons of cards on the server will then no longer be counted to evolve the structure.